 Howard Paterson Professor of Theology and Public Issues,

 David Tombs took up the Director role at the Centre and the Howard Paterson Chair of Theology and Public Issues in January 2015.
-He has a longstanding interest in contextual and liberation theologies and is author of Latin American Liberation Theologies (Brill, 2002).
+David is a lay Anglican theologian and has a longstanding interest in contextual and liberation theologies.
+He is author of Latin American Liberation Theologies (Brill, 2002).

 The Centre for Theology and Public Issues is a founding member of the Global Network for Public Theology (GNPT), which is an academic research partnership that promotes theological contributions on public issues, especially those issues affecting the poor, the marginalized and the environment.